fdhenard/diff-as-list/README.md

     (diffl obj1 obj2)

-A nice feature to diffl is that you can compare lists and any of their children.
-To make this possible you will need to tell diffl how to find the id for elements in a list.
+An essential feature to diffl is to be able compare maps inside sequences.
+To make this possible you will need to tell diffl how to determine uniqueness for the maps in the list.
+In other words... how to find their identifier.
 That way diffl will know how to find it's match in the other object's list.

 ### Nested list example